rhinoman/go-commonmark/README.md

 go get github.com/rhinoman/go-commonmark
 ```

 **Note:**  The C API is stil considered 'pre-release' and is under fairly heavy development.
-Thus, changes that break this wrapper can happen from time to time, and I'll be playing catch-up when that happens.
+Thus, changes that break this wrapper can happen from time to time, and I'll be playing catch-up when that occurs.
 Once a release of the CommonMark C API is made, this wrapper should be pegged to a specific release/tag.

 For now, this wrapper does indeed work with CommonMark master/6291b23400 :)